Here you will learn all you need to know about the Kent State Geneva program!

 Kent State Geneva’s location will add further dimensions to your education.
 Geneva is home to the United Nations and other major international organizations, numerous multi-national corporations and a vibrant financial and trading center.
 These organizations and other cultural institutions can provide you with additional opportunities to augment your learning outside the classroom.

 As a participant in the KSU Geneva program, you will stay in the Les Berges du Rhône housing facility, located in the center of Geneva on the banks of the Rhone River.
 The Les Berges du Rhone residence facility houses 118 students in double or single rooms -subject to availability.
 All units are fully furnished and include linens, a small bathroom towel, cutlery and cooking utensils, study table, and other amenities.
 Depending upon the unit, your apartment/studio will either have a private kitchenette or a communal kitchen on the floor.
 You will be responsible for purchasing your own food while abroad and may certainly visit the on-campus cafeteria (operated by a French chef!).
+While single rooms are sometimes available, they must be requested early and will be subject to an elevated housing fee.
+Students with disabilities and other relevant circumstances will be granted available singles before all others.
+Traditionally, all students will be placed in a double suite with one roommate.

 Les Berges du Rhone Housing Facility Amenities: